Vindulamj/IntersectionZoo-Docs/docs/source/index.rst

 If you use IntersectionZoo in your work, you are highly encouraged to cite our paper:

-V. Jayawardana, B. Freydt, A. Qu, C. Hickert, Z. Yan, C. Wu, "IntersectionZoo: Eco-driving for Benchmarking Multi-Agent Contextual Reinforcement Learning", 2024.
+V. Jayawardana, B. Freydt, A. Qu, C. Hickert, Z. Yan, C. Wu, "IntersectionZoo: Eco-driving for Benchmarking Multi-Agent Contextual Reinforcement Learning", International Conference on Learning Representations (ICLR) 2025.

 .. note::